jishu1989/Airbnb/README.md

 This project is an analytics engineering approach towards Hospitality and Homestays industry.
 We use **D**ata **B**uild **T**ool or **dbt** to transform our data in warehouses.
-We have data from Airbnb about their hosts, about the listings which means the hotels or stays: their price, room type, host_id, price, etc. We first set up our snowflake to obtain the raw data: https://github.com/jishu1989/complete-dbt-bootcamp-zero-to-hero/blob/main/_course_resources/course-resources.md and connect snowflake to dbt for modelling and transformation.
+We have data from Airbnb about their hosts, about the listings which means the hotels or stays: their price, room type, host_id, price, etc. Also feedback from the host which is in review table.
+We first set up our snowflake to obtain the raw data: https://github.com/jishu1989/complete-dbt-bootcamp-zero-to-hero/blob/main/_course_resources/course-resources.md and connect snowflake to dbt for modelling and transformation.